mug-n-ai/AstrOmakase/docs/desktop.rst

 PDF Management
 --------------

+Currently, AstrOmakase uses OnlyOffice as default PDF viewer, but it also installs the following tools to enhance your PDF management capabilities.

 **Okular**
 +++++++++++++

-Okular is a versatile and feature-rich document viewer that handles various file formats including PDFs, PostScript, DjVu, and more.
+`Okular <https://okular.kde.org/en-gb/>`_ is a versatile and feature-rich document viewer that handles various file formats including PDFs, PostScript, DjVu, and more.
 It excels in its ability to manage and annotate documents, offering tools for highlighting text, adding notes, and even drawing shapes.
 This makes Okular an invaluable tool for reviewing and marking up research papers, technical documents, or any other text-based files.